57x8O/NitroSniperGUI/README.md

 4. Once opened, go to Tools and start your Nitro Sniper.

+## How to build it myself?
+Go to the [Wiki](https://github.com/PeterStrick/NitroSniperGUI/wiki) to find how to build NitroSniperGUI and it´s Nitro Snipers manually.

 ### Disclaimer
 This can get your account banned if you run multiple instance at the same time and/or claim too much Nitros in a too short amount of time.
 Use it at your own risk.